 Finding Out Which Vaccinations You NeedThe health situation in most African countries requires visitors to be up to date with all common childhood vaccines.
 This includes Hepatitis B, diphtheria, tetanus, measles, mumps, rubella and polio.
 If you are traveling with children, make sure they have had all their shots.
 You may also need to get boosters for tetanus, diphtheria and measles if you haven't had those in a while.

 The following vaccinations are also highly recommended for travel to every African country:

 - Hepatitis A

 - Meningococcal meningitis

 Recommended Vaccinations/Immunizations per CountrySome African countries have actual entry requirements and won't let you in unless you have proof you've been vaccinated against a specific disease.
 The most common is yellow fever.
 Often, you need this only if you have traveled from a country where yellow fever is prevalent, so for those of you overlanding, it's wise to get the shot before you go.
-Here's a list of countries where yellow fever immunization is an entry requirement.
+Here's a map of countries where yellow fever immunization is an entry requirement.
 Double check with the embassy of the country you are traveling to for the latest information.

 Proof of immunization against cholera used to be a entry requirement for a lot countries but is no longer so.
 Many doctors agree the vaccine is actually quite useless.

 Countries in Africa also differ as to which diseases are prevalent and you have to adjust your vaccinations according to your specific destination.
 While everyone should get the recommended shots listed above, to find out what you need to get per country see this health and travel web site for recommendations.
 Just click on the country you are visiting for a list of the vaccinations you should get.